justintanner/rails-academy/mac/README.md

 2. Click the gear icon in the top right and choose "Preferences"
 3. Click "General" and check "Start Docker Desktop when you log in"

-## Congratulations, your Mac is ready. :tada:
+## :tada: Congratulations :tada:

+Your Mac is ready for Rails development! 🚀